 To use WAN acceleration for the backup copy job:

-- Select the Through built-in WAN accelerators option.
+- At the Data Transfer step of the wizard, select the Through built-in WAN accelerators option.

 - From the Source WAN accelerator list, select a WAN accelerator configured in the source site.